AlaaSulimankhazaleh/syterial/README.md

 # syterial
 A Material Design CSS Framework and Angular directives

 **WARNING:** This repo is under heavily development.
-The current status is far from a pructional usage.
+The current status is far from a productional usage.